 Academic advice and guidance

-If your course allows you to choose optional or discovery modules then you may wish to visit the Discovery Themes Fair which takes place each September.
+If your course allows you to choose optional or discovery modules then you may wish to visit the Discovery Themes Fair which takes place on the date above.
 The event gives you with the opportunity to get academic guidance from members of staff in schools.